Pete-Andrew/Professional-README-Generator/README.md

 [Questions](#Questions)

 ## Installation:
-r
+no
 ## Usage:
-r
+no
 ## Liscence:
 MIT
 ## Contributing:
-r
+no
 ## Tests:
-r
+no
 ## Questions:

 If you would like to learn more about this project or my programming please see the following:
-GitHub: r
+GitHub: no
 If you would like to contact me please use the following email address:
-Email: r
+Email: no